onboard-data/client-py/README.md

 $ pip install onboard.client
 ```

 Now you can use the client to fetch timeseries data for sensors by building or based on type.
+This example requires a key with the scopes `auth`, `general` and `buildings:ro`.

 ```python
 from onboard.client import OnboardClient